serdeliverance/blog/_drafts/two-years-using-scala.md

 ### ZIO

-The [ZIO](https://zio.dev/) community is reaching lot of traction during the last couple of years. `ZIO` is an effect system for asynchronous computations, whose approach is to use idiomatic scala code without abusing of implicits and type classes.
+The [ZIO](https://zio.dev/) community is reaching lot of traction during the last couple of years. `ZIO` is an effect system for asynchronous computations, whose approach is to use idiomatic `Scala` code without abusing of implicits and type classes.
 Its entry barrier is very low compared with the `Cats` one.
 Also, you can see a `ZIO` as a `Future` with steroids.

 Its community is very active and charmfull.
 The ZIO vision is to provide libraries for writting `Pure Functional` and concurrent programs using idiomatic `Scala`.
 I hope I will try ZIO this year.